 If you are living away from home, there are two government scholarships available to assist with living and study costs:

-- Student Start-up Scholarship for some Youth Allowance, ABSTUDY and Austudy recipients
+- Student Start-up Loan for some Youth Allowance, ABSTUDY and Austudy recipients

 - Relocation Scholarship for some Youth Allowance and ABSTUDY recipients who need to live away from home to study.